lindelof/2PLDDB/README.txt

 How to Install SQLite
 ----------------------------------------------------------------------------
-Today, almost all the flavors of Linux OS are being shipped with SQLite.
+(Linux) Today, almost all the flavors of Linux OS are being shipped with SQLite.
+So you just issue the following command to check if you already have SQLite installed on your machine or not.
+	$sqlite3
+	SQLite version 3.7.15.2 2013-01-09 11:53:05
+	Enter ".help" for instructions
+	Enter SQL statements terminated with a ";" sqlite>
+	(type .quit to quit)
+If you do not see above result, then it means you do not have SQLite installed on your Linux machine.
+For Unbuntu, type in the following command:
+	sudo apt-get install sqlite3 libsqlite3-dev
+Or you can follow the following steps to install SQLite:
+(1).
+Go to SQLite download page and download sqlite-autoconf-*.tar.gz from source code section: http://www.sqlite.org/download.html
+(2).
+Follow the following steps:
+	$tar xvfz sqlite-autoconf-3071502.tar.gz
+	$cd sqlite-autoconf-3071502
+	$./configure --prefix=/usr/local
+	$make
+	$make install
+(3).
+Verify installation by running sqlite3

-To install SQLite in Windows, do the following:
+(Windows) To install SQLite in Windows, do the following:
 (1).
 Go to SQLite download page, and download precompiled binaries from Windows section: http://www.sqlite.org/download.html (2). you will need to download sqlite-shell-win32-*.zip and sqlite-dll-win32-*.zip zipped files.
 (3).
 Create a folder C:\>sqlite and unzip above two zipped files in this folder which will give you sqlite3.def, sqlite3.dll and sqlite3.exe files.